oschrenk/mission/README.md

 If you do use the app with SketchyBar, SketchyBar would need "Full Disk Access" since it would orchestrate the calls.

+This needs to be done every time you update `mission`

 ### Application

 `mission` looks for the first configuration file in